isabelc/EDD-Related-Downloads/readme.txt

 This plugin has only 3 settings, and they are optional.
 These 3 options are located at `Downloads --> Settings --> Misc tab`.

-**Setting 1: Filter by Category or Tag**
+**Setting 1: Filter by Tag or Category**

-By default, downloads are related by category.
-You can checkmark this option to choose to filter by tag instead.
+By default, downloads are related by tag.
+You can checkmark this option to choose to filter by category instead.

 **Setting 2: Change the number of related items to show**